Kinoautomat

 Kinoautomat was the world's first interactive movie, conceived by Radúz Činčera for the Czechoslovak Pavilion at Expo 67 in Montreal, Quebec, Canada.
 At nine points during the film the action stops, and a moderator appears on stage to ask the audience to choose between two scenes; following an audience vote, the chosen scene is played.

 The film is a black comedy, opening with a flash-forward to a scene in which Petr Novák (Miroslav Horníček)'s apartment is in flames.
-No matter what choices are made, the end result is the burning building, making the film—as Činčera intended—a satire of democracy.
+No matter what choices are made, the result is the burning building, making the film—as Činčera intended—a satire of democracy.
 Other interpretations are that the film is a satire of determinism, the idea that human beings control their fate, or that the film is an endorsement of acceptance of the diversity and complexity of life.
-The latter would be in keeping with other statements of late 60s culture which questioned social structure and authority.
+The latter would be in keeping with other statements of late '60s culture which questioned social structure and authority.